cobbzilla/zilla-script/README.md

                 validate: [
                     {
                         // name of the validation check
-                        name: "check username is correct",
+                        id: "check username is correct",

                         // check is an array of handlebars expressions, the enclosing {{ }} are implied for each.
                         // When evaluated by the engine the check below would be